kentcdodds/testing-library-docs/docs/native-testing-library/intro.md

 will force you to give more consideration to whether what you're doing is an accessible experience for all of your users.

-This library should, in theory, work with any any testing framework like Jest or Mocha, but we do recommend you use Jest with the `react-native` Jest preset.
+This library should, in theory, work with any testing framework like Jest or Mocha, but we do recommend you use Jest with the `react-native` Jest preset.
 We have not tested it in any other environment, and likely won't be able to support usage with another library.